This manual uses several conventions to highlight certain words and phrases and draw attention to specific pieces of information.

 Two, commonly multi-line, data types are set off visually from the surrounding text.

-Output sent to a terminal is set in Mono-spaced Roman and presented thus:
+Output sent to a terminal is set in Mono-spaced Roman

 books Desktop documentation drafts mss photos stuff svn